alexrobertsonuk/ga4-for-content-designers/docs/README.md

 This guide is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You may share and adapt this material for any purpose, including commercial use, provided appropriate credit is given.

 If you reuse or reference this guide, please credit:

 "GA4 for content designers by Alex Robertson"